rzerres/gnucash/doc/property-management.md

 ## Implementation

-Following the management of customers and suppliers a new entity `Co-Owner` has been introduced.
+Following the management of customers, employees and suppliers a new entity `Co-Owner` has been introduced.
 It offers to

 * Create